 A victim of sexual misconduct can choose to, or not to, notify and seek assistance from the university and/or law enforcement.
 If a victim chooses to file a report of sexual misconduct with MPD, Public Safety Officers will assist the victim with the reporting process.
 Members of the Victim/Witness Services Unit are available to provide escorts to all related appointments and court proceedings.
-If an assault suspect is a Marquette student, the victim also will have the option of pursuing the case through the university's student conduct system.
+If an assault suspect is a Marquette student, the victim also has the option of pursuing the case through the university’s student conduct system.
 Student victims of sexual assault will be informed about on-campus student conduct procedures and services provided for victims.
 The victim and suspect may be present during on-campus hearings, and each may have a support person with him or her.
 The victim will be informed of the results of the student conduct hearing.
 Any student found responsible for sexually assaulting another student will be subject to all levels of university discipline, including suspension or expulsion.

 To help foster a safe and responsive environment, the University provides a wide range of prevention programming, education, resources and support services relating to sexual violence, which includes sexual assault, relationship violence, and stalking.

 Through a variety of educational programming efforts, students receive information that increases awareness about sexual violence issues and challenges beliefs to support risk reduction and prevention of sexual violence.
 The programming curriculum focuses on encouraging and supporting students in taking an active role in defining and preventing sexual violence.
-Through peer-to-peer training programs, led by the Bystander Intervention Team and Peer Health Educators, students review situations where sexual assault can likely occur and develop and discuss strategies they can use to support each other.
+Through peer-to-peer training programs, students review situations where sexual assault can likely occur and develop and discuss strategies they can use to support each other.

-A sexual violence advocate is available to provide support and assistance to those affected by sexual violence.
+A victim advocate is available to provide support and assistance to those affected by sexual misconduct/violence.
 The advocate can be contacted at (414) 288-5244.
 Services the advocate can provide include:

 Off-campus support services are available through: